-In any given studio section, every student is entitled to an equal amount of studio space and a learning and working environment that is conducive to receiving instruction, studying, and production.
-Students should foster a collegial and professional working environment at all times they are present in studio, whether or not a faculty member is present.
-This means not only displaying courteous behavior in respect to the gender, ethnicity, sexual orientation, and religion of other students but also responding to the restrictions that working in close quarters naturally implies.
-Thus, music or other possible acoustic distractions are not allowed during class time and head-phones should be used when listening to music during non-studio hours.
+In any given studio, every student is entitled to an equal amount of studio space and a learning and working environment that is conducive to receiving instruction, studying, creativity and production.
+Students should strive to foster a safe, collegial and professional environment at all times, whether or not a faculty member is present.
+This requires being mindful of the responsibilities that working in close quarters naturally implies.